Jaseci-Labs/jaseci-webkit/docs/basic-concepts.md

 ### Sections

 Sections allow us to place components within another component.
 It also allows us to place components at specific locations within another component.
-In our example above, with the navbar component, links is a slot specific to the navbar component that allows us to add _Link_ components within the navbar.
-Some components have sections and some do not, so be sure to review the sections for each component to know when and where you can place components within another.
+In our example above, with the navbar component, links is a section specific to the navbar component that allows us to add _Link_ components within the navbar.
+Some components have sections and some do not, so be sure to review the available sections for each component to know when and where you can place components within another.

 ### Events